AndyBeable/react-tut/seasons/README.md

 A component lifecycle method is a function that we can define inside our class based components

-- constructor
-- render
+- constructor (good place to do one-time setup, also do initial data loaded (request to API for eg).
+Not recommended.
+Put data-loading in componentDidMount)
-  .......content becomes visible on screen.......
+- render (avoid doing anything besides returning jsx) .......content becomes visible on screen.......
-- componentDidMount
-  .......sit and wait for updates.........
+- componentDidMount (good place to do data-loading) .......sit and wait for updates.........
-- componentDidUpdate
-  .......sit and wait until this component is no longer shown.....
+- componentDidUpdate (good place to do more data-loading when state/props change) .......sit and wait until this component is no longer shown.....
-- componentWillUnmount
+- componentWillUnmount (good place to do cleanup)

+Other Lifecycle methods (rarely used)

+- shouldComponentUpdate
+- getDerviedStateFromProps
+- getSnapshotBeforeUpdate